mdn/curriculum/curriculum/2-core/1-standards-and-semantics/2-1-basic-html-syntax-and-structure.md

 - The anatomy of an HTML element — element, opening tag, content, closing tag, attributes.

-- What [void elements](https://developer.mozilla.org/docs/Glossary/Void_element) (also know as empty elements) are, and how they differ from standard elements.
+- What [void elements](https://developer.mozilla.org/docs/Glossary/Void_element) (also known as empty elements) are and how they differ from standard elements.

 - Replaced elements, and their purpose — they act as containers into which external content (such as images and video) is embedded.